scolastico-dev/s.Containers/src/ms-ics-fix/README.md

 - [answers.microsoft.com/[...]/published-calendar-events-show-incorrect-time-when](https://answers.microsoft.com/en-us/outlook_com/forum/all/published-calendar-events-show-incorrect-time-when/c8e60444-1d02-45e1-a356-486f5a9370fc)
 - [answers.microsoft.com/[...]/incorrect-timezone-when-subscribed-to-calendar](https://answers.microsoft.com/en-us/outlook_com/forum/all/incorrect-timezone-when-subscribed-to-calendar/c20444c1-df78-471d-9524-702f448c7c63)

-To fix this, this tool will work like an ICS proxy, which will fix the timezone issue.
+To fix this, this tool will work like an ICS proxy, which will re- parse the ICS file.

 ## Environment Variables